How do you begin to think conceptually as an artist?

 What subject matter can you address in your artwork that no one else but you can talk about?

 When I started working professionally, all I seemed to meet was more and more artists who could paint better, who could draw more detailed.
 There was no end of crazy skilled artists out there, and my feelings of technical inferiority just became even more pronounced.

 Eventually, I accepted fact that there were always going to be people who had stronger painting skills.
 The only way I was ever going to distinguish myself as an artist was through my ideas.
-I was never going to get the technical expertise in painting that student in my senior year art art school had.
-I had to think about what subject I could about with my artwork that no one else could.
+I was never going to get the technical expertise in painting that that student in my senior year at art school had.
+I had to think about what subject I could talk about with my artwork that no one else could.